Pavanoza/Hello-World-1/README.md

 - [x] **C#**

 C# is a general-purpose, multi-paradigm programming language encompassing strong typing, imperative, declarative, functional, generic, object-oriented, and component-oriented programming disciplines.
-It was developed around 2000 by Microsoft within its .NET initiative and later approved as a standard by Ecma and ISO.
+It was developed around 2000 by Microsoft within its .NET initiative and later approved as a Standard by Ecma and ISO.

 - [x] **C++**